6 Reasons Why Your Second Stimulus Check Might Be Delayed

 If the IRS sends a paper check or debit card, that will take longer than getting a direct deposit payment because it has to go through the regular mail.
 Plus, with the current U.S. Postal Service backlogs, it could take even more time than usual to receive your second stimulus check.

 If the IRS doesn't send a second-round payment at all, then you'll have to claim the second stimulus check money that you should have received as a "recovery rebate" credit on your 2020 income tax return.
 The credit will reduce the tax you owe and, possibly, trigger a tax refund (or a larger refund).
-The IRS is expected to begin accepting 2020 tax returns in late January or early February – so you won't be able to get your payment until at least then.
+The IRS will begin accepting 2020 tax returns on February 12 – so you won't be able to get your payment until after then.
 If you're entitled to a refund, request a direct deposit refund to get your money sooner.

 You Didn't File a 2019 Tax Return